nebulae-tpm/ms-dashboard-devices/README.md

 These are the exposed the charts available in the webform [Dashboard-devices frontend](https://github.com/nebulae-tpm/ms-dashboard-devices)

 ### Alarms card charts
 There are four card of this type in webpage top, each one belong to CPU usage, RAM memory, Voltage and temperature alarms type.
-Each one have front and back side
-#### front side
-##### toggle-side-button
-    Button to toggle the card side is located in the right-top of the card.
-#####  Timerange selector
-    Time range selector to show the quantity of alarms in the time range selected.
-##### Number reported alarms
-    Number of alarms of the corresponding alarm type reported by the EventStore in the selected time range.
-##### Alarm type label
-    Label to make known what the number in the card center refers to.
-##### Device quantity with alarms
-    Label to announce what is the quantity of devices with alarms and the total quantity of devices registred in the platform.
-#### back side
-##### toggle-side-button
-    Button to toggle the card side is located in the right-top of the card.
-##### Top List
-    List that allow to know what are the devices with most alarms quantity reported in the time range selected.
-    Note: the user is allowed to see the device details clicking on each item of the list.
-##### complete list button
-    It allows to navigate to other component to see the complete list with the devices that reported alarms in the time range selected.
+Each one have front and back side, the front side allow us to know the quantity of alarms reported in the timerange selected, the back side allow us to know the top list with the five devices with most quantity of reported alarms and there is a button to navigate to see the complete list.

 ### Influx of user
 This Chart allow at user to know the influx of user in the total system grouped by cuencas in two differents chart located in the front and back side
-#### Front side
-#### Back side

-### ...
+### Online Vs Offline devices
+This chart allow us to know the devices network status agrouped by Cuencas or group name.

+### sucess and failed transactions
+this chart allow us to know the quantity of sucess and failed transactions in the timerange selected.
 # API <a name="api"></a>
 Exposed interfaces to send Commands and Queries by the CQRS principles.
 The MicroService exposes its interfaces as Micro-APIs that are nested on the general API.